Honey Bee Facts

 Facts about Honey Bees:

-3. Drone bees are not capable of stinging.
-Some people are allergic to bees.
-Bees can sting you so be careful around them.
-It is best not to go near them unless you know what you are doing.
-When a bee loses its stinger, it will die.
+allergic to bees.
+Bees can sting you, so be careful when around them.
+It is best to only go near them if you know what you are doing.
+When a bee loses its stinger,

 4. Bees can fly about 20 (MPH) miles per hour.

-5. A Queen Bee can lay over 2500 eggs per day.
-When the queen bee lays eggs the Worker Bees choose about 15 to 20 of the fertilized eggs and the Worker Bees feed the larva royal jelly and whichever larva matures the quickest will become a queen bee.
+5. A Queen Bee can lay over 2,500 eggs per day.
+When the queen bee lays eggs, the Worker Bees choose about 15 to 20 fertilized eggs.
+The Worker Bees feed the larva royal jelly, and whichever larva matures

-8. There are over 18,000 species of bees in the world and over 3500 of them come from the United States.
+over 3500 of them come from the United States.

 Can you share a Honey Bee fact with us?